cyhyraethz/d2r-basic-qol/README.md

   - Herbs can be sold to spawn Diablo Clone
   - Standard of Heroes can also spawn Diablo Clone

-Only in expanded:
+### Optional Features

+- Loot Filter
+  - Highlights important items
+  - Shortens the names of junk drops
-- Storage
+- Expanded Storage
   - Inventory increased to 8x10
   - Stash and cube increased to 13x16